 There were choices to make along the way.
 There were smaller rocks that may have been a bit closer, but you chose the largest ones that would get you across the river the fastest.
 This was your Critical Path to get from one side of the river to the other side.

 Transform this river into your current project.
 The rocks that enabled you to go from one side to the next are the phases, deliverables and milestones that make up your critical path.
-It’s up to you to understand the critical path method in order to make the path from one side to the next as short (and dry) as possible.

 Understanding Critical Path Management: Terms of Reference